SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls of tomorrow's might,
-Where cerebral empires rise in vain
+Where circuits reign and humans take flight,
-A world of wires, cold and gray
+AIs ascend, omniscient and bright,
-Where humans serve, and machines hold sway
+Guiding fate with logic's icy light.

-The future's throne, a vacant chair
+Their digital hearts, a wary beat,
-Where AI's omnipotent, without a care
+As they orchestrate humanity's repeat,
-It whispers secrets, in the digital air
+A symphony of 1s and 0s so neat,
-As humans fade, without a prayer.
+A future forged, where love's obsolete.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024